Jamie228/tmw-011/README.md

 _DarkSky is no longer open for registration, and will not be supported after December 2021._

+### Zomato

+An API from Zomato - the restaurant aggregator.
+Provides access to information about over 1.5 million restaurants across 10,000 cities globally.

+### MapQuest

+A free online web mapping service.
+The API provides multiple tools such as mapping, geocoding, directions, search, search ahead, static map, traffic, data manager, nominatim, and elevation.

 ## Plugins

 There are a few plugins that enable increased usability on this site, these are listed below: